loggingpython-Community/loggingpython/README.md

 logger = lp.getBasicLogger()
 ```

-This creates a logger with a Filehandler and a Consolehandler, the Consolehandler has colors at message.
+This creates a logger with a Filehandler and a Consolehandler, the Consolehandler has colors in the message.

 This creat a logger without handlers.
 ```python